southgateai/academic-hugo/content/home/intro.md

   css_class: d-flex align-items-center fullscreen
 ---

-Exploring new defences against the Dark Arts of AI and superintelligence, and the battle that's to come.
+Exploring new defenses against the Dark Arts of AI and superintelligence, and the battle that's to come.
 {style="color: #ddd"}